SnakeSolid/python-tts-converter/README.md

 - First run may take longer due to model initialization
 - Temporary files are automatically cleaned up after processing
-- For Russian text, numbers are converted to words using Russian grammatical rules
+- Numbers are converted to words
 - Input text is automatically transliterated to appropriate script (Cyrillic/Latin)
 - Requires FFmpeg in system PATH for MP3 support